 - Learn 8 effective methods to help you get rid of anxiety

 - Find the knowledge you need to turn your anxiety into the fuel you need to pursue your dreams

 Have you ever been so afraid you couldn’t move?
+Have you ever felt a sense of fear or panic, even when you know it’s not rational?
 Extreme fear makes us freeze, but what happens when that fear never goes away?
-For people who are anxious, scared or fearful, everyday tasks can seem insurmountable.
+For people who are anxious, scared or fearful, everyday tasks can feel impossible.

 What causes anxiety?

 Before you can learn how to get rid of anxiety, you first have to understand what it is.
 In short, anxiety is excessive, persistent fear or worry in non-threatening situations.
 The causes of anxiety aren’t always clear and they can be different from person to person.
 Genetic and environmental factors can both play a part, as can conditioned responses and limiting beliefs that were developed in childhood.
 Anxiety can come from specific triggers, like flying in an airplane or speaking in public, or manifest in generalized fear and worry about small, everyday triggers.

 Anxiety can also manifest in a number of different ways such as shortness of breath, sweating, sleep problems, muscle tension and tremors.
 Those who have persistent anxiety can have trouble concentrating, have an impending sense of disaster and feel jumpy or restless.

 Yes, you can get rid of anxiety.
 This type of fear is just another way we make meaning of the world around us.
 When we are in dangerous or stressful situations, fear and anxiety are extremely useful emotions.
 They heighten our senses and prepare us for “fight or flight.”
 But if you’re simply living your day-to-day life, these emotions don’t feel so useful.
 And they may have you wondering how to get rid of the anxiety that is not serving you.